zpoettker/Castle-Crashers-CYOA/README.md

 I would like to add some skill, and randomness to the game to allow for different playing experiences.

 I would also like to add different paths or 'short cuts' to change how the game works.

+TODO:

+-Work out new system for levels

+-work out roadmap for levels

+-Fix 'random trivia' to a sequence of questions in a row